PSILONCRAFTED/ISSUES/template.md

 <!-- DO NOT DELETE THE CONTENT ON THIS PAGE.
 FILL OUT ENTIRELY -->
 <!-- PLEASE TICK THE CHECKBOXES BY REPLACING THE "[ ]" WITH "[x]" -->
 <!-->
-- [ ] I am running the latest version of FoolCraft
+- [ ] I am running the latest version of PROJECT PSILONCRAFTED
-- [ ] I am running FoolCraft via Curse/Twitch Launcher
+- [ ] I am running PROJECT PSILONCRAFTED via Curse/Twitch Launcher
 - [ ] I can reproduce this issue consistently
      - [ ] In single player
      - [ ] In multiplayer